Documentation for Administrators

 Changes save automatically.

-Expand or collapse content Payroll Reports
+Expand or collapse content Importing Data

 Desktop